Goethite: Properties, Characteristics and Uses

 Goethite is found throughout the world, although specimens worthy of collection are less common.
 The minerals with stalactite shapes and large botryoidal masses, often associated with the brightly contrasting Vanadinite, come from the Four Men Mine, Taouz, in Morocco.

-See also Synthetic Diamonds: Properties, Benefits and Uses
+See also Black Onyx: Meaning, Properties and Uses

 Regarding the variety of acicular crystals with ornamental stone quality, they are mainly mined in the United States in the areas of Crystal Peak and Lake George, Park and Teller Cos., Colorado.